JoeyNiestroy/GPT2MultiModal/README.md

 ##  Training Methods ##

 First part of training used base causal language modeling objective, to avoid issues seen in early training only the answer tokens were used to calculate loss.
-A subset of the 2017 VQA dataset was used.  ${\color{green}\text{Currently 20/100k samples, First Epoch}}$
+A subset of the 2017 VQA dataset was used.  ${\color{green}\text{Currently 100k/100k samples, First Epoch}}$

-The second part of training will include RL with PPO through the RLT library with a basic reward model based off if the model correctly identified the correct answer Ex: -1 if wrong 1 if correct. ${\color{red} \text{Up-coming} }$
+The second part of training will include RL with PPO with a basic reward model based off if the model correctly identified the answer.
+Sentence similarity failed for automated reward modeling for this task (Words Red and Black are high similar tokens, but for visual question answering one is correct one is not) , so currently tagging data myself, and planning to adapt model for automating this process.  ${\color{red} \text{Up-coming} }$

 Finally the model will be trained off LLava Dataset for desciptive and longer form replies ${\color{red} \text{Up-coming} }$